katerinneramos/data-engineer-technical-test/4TechnicalTest/README.md

 FROM datetime;
 ```

-#### For this we need to set up the profiles.yml file with your BigQuery configuration:
+#### For this we need to set up the profiles.yml file with BigQuery configuration:

 ```YAML
 demo_dbt_proyect: